0x5d/0x5d.github.io/content/posts/ext-sort/index.en.md

 >
 > _When I hit a wall I gotta BREAK.
 IN._

-Here are some things I ran into.
+Before we say goodbye, here are some things I ran into, which could be useful for you too.

 ### Always use `--profile release`